No, We Don’t Live In A F%#*ing Simulation

 Course Description

-If you set digital foot on the internet these days, it won’t be long before you are forced to encounter a current fad in pseudo-philosophy known as the “the simulation hypothesis.”
-The simulation hypothesis suggests that it is likely that we human beings are nothing more than bits of code in a computer simulation — or at least, that there is no way to prove that we are not living in a computer simulation.
+“What if we are all living in the Matrix?”
+As anyone with access to the internet knows, this trippy question, once an opening for reflection on the difference between what is real and what is artificial, has in recent years morphed into something different and less benign: “the simulation hypothesis.”
+The simulation hypothesis presents itself as an argument that it really is pretty likely that we human beings are just bits of code in a computer simulation — or at least, that there is no way of knowing that we are not living in a computer simulation.

 For proponents of the simulation hypothesis, among them many a tech billionaire, sloppy terminology is key to plausibility, as for example in their use of the terms “simulation” (they treat using a computer to study how a mathematical model of a physical system responds to randomly generated inputs as essentially the same as using a computer to play Grand Theft Auto V) and “hypothesis” (which a supposition that by its own lights is unfalsifiable cannot be).